-A Million Ways to Die in the West – Review
+A Million Ways to Die in the West – Film Review

 This is cheeky chap Seth MacFarlane’s second major movie, following his first comedy Ted which came out in 2012.
-I watched A Million Ways to Die in the West over the weekend (whilst the rest of the world was watching a little movie by Chris Nolan?) and though I had no major preconceptions about the film – which I assumed would be light hearted fun – there really is hardly anything to say other than…….it was alright.
+I watched A Million Ways to Die in the West over the weekend (whilst the rest of the world was watching a little known movie by Chris Nolan?) and though I had no major preconceptions – I assumed it would be a light hearted romp with some cheeky chap Seth MacFarlane style jokes – there really is hardly anything to say other than, yeah – it was alright.

-The story follows Albert (Seth MacFarlane) who is a nice, amicable and quite witty guy – if whingey at times – as he tries to win back ex-girlfriend Louise (Amanda Seyfried) by most popular western method – a gun dual.
-Friends, acquaintances, bandits, flirting, sheep and other shenanigans make up the rest of the TWO HOUR film.
+So the story follows Albert (Seth MacFarlane) who is a nice, amicable and occasionally witty guy – if whingey at times, as he tries to win back ex-girlfriend Louise (Amanda Seyfried) by most popular western method – a gun dual.
+Friends, acquaintances, bandits, flirting, sheep and other hysterical shenanigans make up the rest of the TWO HOUR film.

 It’s a nice enough premise and the characters are on the whole quite likable.
 There’s a decent and large array of actors and actresses to hold the show together though must be said not the greatest assembly of ‘comedy actors’.
 Charlize Theron is beautiful and talented and all that but she’s not funny in the slightest.
 And I’m saying that after seeing her on the Graham Norton show.
 Gee whizz, no wonder she dated Sean Penn.

 Anyway.
 Neil Patrick Harris was pretty funny, even if my boyfriend did think he was ‘that bloke off Pointless’ – actually far funnier than anything that happened in the movie.
 Still have fond memories of him saying that.
 And there are some amusing references to other movies, celebrity cameos to spot (Ryan Reynolds obvs) and luckily, hardly any musical numbers at all.